joshortner/joshortner.github.io/_posts/projects/2022-01-01-workflow-automation.md

 permalink: workflow-automation-project
 ---

 The following is the README.md from my Workflow Automation project.
-The goal of the project is to consolidate automation scripts in a single Python package that I can maintain and have access to from any machine.
+The goal of the project is to maintain a single Python package where I can put scripts that help automate tasks I find myself doing often.
+For now it's only available on the Test PyPI repository.
+When it matures however, I may move it to the real PyPi repo.
 [Here's](https://github.com/joshortner/WorkflowAutomation) a link to the GitHub page.

 ---